cdsupina/stm32f0discovery-starter-rs/README.md

 Take note that I'm still a beginner to rust as a language, so I encourage you for the time being to pursue other sources if you are looking to learn the rust language.

+I plan to convert this repository use the STM32F103C8T6 "blue pill" by default while putting instructions to use other STM boards in this readme.
+I think this board is more common and a less expensive starting point than the STM32F0DISCOVERY board.

 # Installation

 Install rust: https://www.rust-lang.org/tools/install